vimalathithan17/quantum-classification-train/README.md

 ## ✨ New Features

+## 🧾 Conventions & Quick changelog

+Read this short summary first — it captures the most important behavioral and artifact-name changes introduced recently.

+- Artifact naming (current):
+	- Approach 1 (pipeline-based): `pipeline_{datatype}.joblib` (full sklearn pipeline)
+	- Approach 2 (conditional models): `selected_features_{datatype}.joblib` (list of column names), `scaler_{datatype}.joblib` (may be `None`), and `qml_model_{datatype}.joblib`.

+- Scaler behavior: Conditional (Approach 2) models learn from missingness.
+Do NOT impute/scale before training them.
+Training scripts save a `scaler_{datatype}.joblib` artifact that may contain `None` to indicate no scaling is required at inference; `inference.py` will skip scaling and log an informational message.

+- Feature selection for CFE: LightGBM selection runs on the raw DataFrame (with NaNs).
+Do not impute/scale before LightGBM selection for conditional flows.

+- Tuning (Optuna): scalers are only suggested/tuned for Approach 1 (DRE).
+Approach 2 uses `scaler=None` during tuning.

+- Preprocessing helper: `MaskedTransformer` wraps sklearn transformers to fit only on rows with signal (not all-zero rows) and preserves row order on transform.
+It has a `fallback` option to control behavior when no non-zero rows are present.

+- Tests: An end-to-end integration test (`tests/test_conditional_e2e.py`) validates a minimal train→save→inference flow for conditional models.
+The test uses CSV and monkeypatches parquet reading to avoid requiring `pyarrow` in test environments.

 This repository now includes several advanced features for robust quantum machine learning:

 ### Classical Readout Head